The IAS Graduate Office provides advising to all currently enrolled students in the Cultural Studies and Policy Studies

-Lisa's career spans more than 15 years in the nonprofit sector, including eight years in the field of international relief and development.
-She has worked as a project manager, volunteer coordinator, cross-cultural trainer, event planner, fundraiser, and therapist and has served diverse populations, including adolescents, the elderly, persons living with HIV/AIDS, survivors of domestic violence, and international women and children.
+Prior to UW Bothell, Lisa spent 16 years in the nonprofit sector, including eight years in the field of international development.
+She has worked as a project manager, volunteer coordinator, cross-cultural trainer, event planner, fundraiser, and psychotherapist and has served diverse populations, including adolescents, elders, persons living with HIV/AIDS, domestic violence survivors, and international women and children.
 Lisa has a BA in Human Services from Western Washington University and an MS in Marriage & Family Therapy from Seattle Pacific University.
 Contact Lisa

 Kate comes to UW Bothell with a background in enrollment management, student advising, study abroad leadership and administration, and teaching.
 Kate holds a M.A. in International Education from SIT Graduate Institute and a B.A. in Anthropology from Connecticut College.
 Contact Kate

 As Graduate Staff Assistant, Sofia assists the IAS graduate office with program promotion, student recruitment, and administrative support.

 As Policy Studies librarian, Alyssa assists students with their research and helps them navigate the resources available to them through the UW Libraries.
 She graduated with a BA from the Evergreen State College and a Masters in International Studies and Library and Information Science from the University of Washington.
 Contact Alyssa